 About Bitcoin Association

-Bitcoin Association is the Switzerland-based global industry organization that works to advance business on the Bitcoin SV blockchain.
+Based in Switzerland, Bitcoin Association is the global industry organization that works to advance business on the Bitcoin SV blockchain.
 It brings together essential components of the Bitcoin SV ecosystem – enterprises, start-up ventures, developers, merchants, exchanges, service providers, blockchain transaction processors (miners), and others – working alongside them, as well as in a representative capacity, to drive further use of the Bitcoin SV blockchain and uptake of the BSV digital currency.

 The Association works to build a regulation-friendly ecosystem that fosters lawful conduct while facilitating innovation using all aspects of Bitcoin technology.
 More than a digital currency and blockchain, Bitcoin is also a network protocol; just like Internet protocol, it is the foundational rule set for an entire data network.
 The Association supports use of the original Bitcoin protocol to operate the world’s single blockchain on Bitcoin SV.